Delta4AI/OntoloViz/README.md

 - **Save**: when enabled, an interactive `.html` file is generated for later use
 - **Plot**: Process and generate plot, opens in a Browser window

-Phenotype Sunbursts
+MeSH Sunbursts
 -------------------
-The phenotype sunburst structure follows the principles of the [MeSH tree](https://www.nlm.nih.gov/mesh/intro_trees.html).
+The MeSH sunburst structure follows the principles of the [MeSH tree](https://www.nlm.nih.gov/mesh/intro_trees.html).
 - A Tree ID is defined by a **combination of three numbers or letters**, for example `C01`.
 - Levels are separated by a **dot `.`**, for example `C01.001`.